-Scientists like Copernicus, Boyle, Linnaeus, Faraday, Kelvin, Rutherford and Kepler were responsible for the origins of modern science.
+It was scientists like Copernicus, Boyle, Linnaeus, Faraday, Kelvin, Rutherford and Kepler who were responsible for the origins of modern science.
 As David Klinghoffer notes, they were "overwhelmingly religious."
 To be specific, they sought to understand God through his creation.